shez4/shez4/README.md

 # 👋 Hello!
 I'm Shanal

 I’m excited to share my journey in the tech world with you.
-As a second-year student pursuing an IT bachelor's degree, I'm diving into, Software development.
+As a third-year student pursuing an IT bachelor's degree, I'm diving into, Software development.
 I love learning, building, and contributing to projects that sharpen my skills and add value to others.
 Check out more about me below!

 ---